rahmarania/interview_test/README.md

 # interview_test
-Some of coding interview technical test using python
+Some of coding interview technical test using python.
+If you want to reference this, make sure to recheck my code.